Let’s Have Fun with Dog Agility at the Park

 Finding a local club

 To find a local dog agility club, do some research online or ask fellow dog owners for recommendations.
-Visit the clubs in your area and observe their training sessions to get a sense of their training methods and atmosphere.
+Visit the clubs in your area and observe their training sessions to get a sense of their and atmosphere.
 Look for clubs that prioritize positive reinforcement and have experienced trainers who are knowledgeable in agility training.
 Choose a club that aligns with your goals, whether it's recreational agility or competitive agility.

 Participating in competitions